 Yes!
 I have three workshops set up to run in September, all of which are available to pre-register to attend now.

-This session will include an amazing guest, the one and only Claire Fenby, Digital Marketing Assistant at One More Chapter, HarperCollins and incredible YouTuber (over 15k subscribers!)
+This session will include an amazing guest, the one and only Claire Fenby, Digital Marketing Assistant at One More Chapter, HarperCollins, and an incredible YouTuber (over 15k subscribers!)

 Tuesday 29th September: TO BE CONFIRMED